 However, If you’re interested in finding more resources like this one, including self-guided courses, webinars, peer-to-peer support groups, live counselling, mindfulness meditations, and more, you can create an account for free.
 You’ll also be able to complete a wellness assessment and track your progress towards your wellness goals.

-Many people will use substances (e.g. caffeine, prescription medication, alcohol, etc.) over the course of their lifetime without any problems.
-Substance use becomes a problem when it starts to have harmful effects on a person’s life (e.g. difficulties at school or at home, negative impacts on mental and/or physical health, etc.).
+Substance use becomes a problem when it starts to have harmful effects on a person’s life.
+This could look like difficulties at school or at home.
+It could also result in negative impacts on mental and/or physical health.

-All substances can affect the body and the brain, both in the moment and in the long term.
+All substances can affect the body and the brain.
+This could be both temporary and long-term.
 Some substances have higher risks and more dangerous impacts than others.
 It’s important to know all the facts about a substance — including the risks — before you use it.

 Here are some examples of substances people may use: